animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Me:** Yes, but that would be a cheap way.
 We want to derive it in a principled way.
 Everything would also include enormous amounts of pain and the choice to not be everything.
 Let's just permit ourselves to use $\mathbb{N}$. $\mathrm{I_i}$ and $\mathrm{I_j}$ are mathematically indistinguishable and the expressesivity of the representation comes from the present $n$, that we know is finite.
 Increasing, but finite, since in the infinite it must return to itself.

 $\lim_{n \to +\infty} \Omega^{(n)} = \Omega^{(0)}$.

+**Prestigious officer of physics:** One more big blatant gap: Wouldn't your use of deduction mean you have attributed it as an axiom and are now using it to prove itself, something that could be done with any axiom regarding anything?

+**Me:** Yes, but deduction isn't a well defined axiom and its self-consequence isn't a well defined series of derivation steps.
+Therefore, like all proofs, we are providng a dfinition for something previously undefined in relation to things that have been previously defined.

 ---